ericr6/iexec_workshop/README.md

 ![import in myether wallet](images/mew_import.png)

-Paste your private key, found in wallet.json
+Paste your private key (found in wallet.json)

 ![import private key](images/mew_newaccount.png)

 ## 6. the iExec dapp store.

-The dapps store gets a lot of ready to use applications, with default arguments to submit a task by filling (bying an order).
+The dapps store gets a lot of ready to use applications, with default arguments to submit a task by filling a order with your execution request.

 <https://dapps.iex.ec>

-watch the metamask extension to allow the connection
+Metamask will ask to allow the connection.

 - Look at the top right corner and explore the wallet management